maddogrvo/be.geekness.tado/README.md

 * Open Window Detection has changed (detection token: true or false)
 * Smart Heating has changed (active token: true or false)

-- NOTE: Humidity may not be available for the first generation tado devices, which were used in the alpha & beta phases.
+- NOTE: Humidity is not available for the first generation tado devices, which were used in the alpha & beta phases.

 ### Flow Triggers (tado app-device)